ValaryLim/visualml/README.md

 These instructions will get you a copy of the project up and running on your local machine for testing purposes.

 ### Prerequisites
-What things you need to install and how to install them
 ```
 python: 3.7.7
 ```